oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 traffic needs to be terminated at an intermediary, refer to (#tls_terminating) for further security advice.

-AS MUST NOT allow redirect URIs that use the `http` scheme or other schemes where the authorization response is transmitted unencrypted over a network.
+Except for native clients that use Loopback Interface Redirection as described in [@!RFC8252], Section 7.3, AS MUST NOT allow redirect URIs that use the `http` scheme.